rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch (WIP).md

 ### Witch Feats
 Begining at level 2, every time you gain a level in Witch you gain a Witch Feat.
-You may instead of a Witch feat take a Martial or General Feat of your choice.
+You may instead of a Witch feat take a Caster or General Feat of your choice.

 - *Focused Cantrip*.
 Your damaging cantrips do an extra die of damage per effect you're concentrating on.